 Marcos Lopez, City’s 18-year-old attacking midfielder, has joined Lille on a season-long loan and the Ligue 1 club’s coach Rene Girard has compared the player to Colombia’s James Rodriguez.

-Pellegrini has addressed last season’s weaknesses with his summer acquisitions and City looks in good shape to defend the Premier League title.
+Pellegrini has addressed last season’s weaknesses with his summer acquisitions and City look in good shape to defend their Premier League title.

 One area which could concern Pellegrini in the early stages of the season is in attack following the injury to Alvaro Negredo, who is set to be sidelined until the end of September, at the earliest.

-Sergio Aguero missed a large part of preseason due to Argentina reaching the final of the World Cup and Pellegrini has warned that the 26-year-old will be eased into the new campaign in an effort to minimize his risk of injury.
+Sergio Aguero missed a large part of pre-season due to Argentina reaching the final of the World Cup and Pellegrini has warned that the 26-year-old will be eased into the new campaign in an effort to minimise his risk of injury.

 Aguero started just 20 times in the Premier League last season, while a thigh muscle disrupted the striker’s World Cup involvement after the group stages this summer.